Common Questions about Your Diagnosis of Pilonidal Disease

 Do I really need help after the operation?

 Let’s face it: You’ve decided to have an operation to fix this terrible condition.
-You can recruit a parent, girlfriend, boyfriend, or roommate; help you to conquer this disease!
+You can recruit a parent, girlfriend, boyfriend, or roommate to help you conquer this disease!

 Can I shower after surgery?